igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Drag swag/charisma == mana
 ** Show in status view

-* battle.vue > only show "you advanced to" message when the level actually changed during the battle!
 * sometimes no shop is generated on first city > needs to be clothing!! and are there enough shops elsewhere?
 * Character interaction should not show intent in thought bubble, but have a subtle tip in conversation (e.g. slurrrr when drunk, drop hints in conversation)
 * Some shops are empty (have no type ? or is LOAN - to be implemented - ?)